 Sincerely,

 Catalog Sales Distributors, Inc.

+'''

 The date, address, and name are the portions of the form letter that will be customized.
 You type the date; the address and name are contained in an address file.
-The WRITE program assumes that this letter is stored in a file called LETTER on the disk in drive 2.
+The WRITE program assumes that this letter is stored in a file called LETTER1 on the disk called LETTERS.